IlyarAbadi/APF_PDR/README.md

 It is recommend to have 1 second pause in the beginning (user remains stationary).
 The one second pause is utilized to approximate the axis that corresponds to the vertical direction.
 The user needs to mention the last epoch (before pause).
 Exact end time of the static pause is NOT REQUIRED.
 If the user provided 1 second pause and the data rate is 100, then the first number in `init_02_IMU_filename` should be set to 100 (the second number is the index of the final epoch).

 # Step length estimation
 Step length estimation is important in any PDR.
 In this code, step length is estimated by detecting the acceleration peaks and the vallies in the vertical direction (parallel to floor).
 In the `PDR_PF_2D_step_detect` function the accelerometer readings are projected onto the vertical direction.
 We assume that floor is flat and if the smartphone is placed on the floor, there will be an alignment of the floor plane and one of the axes of the acceleroemter (Excat alignment is NOT REQUIRED, as the estimated length of the step will be corrected through particle filter).
 With these assumptions accelerometer measurement are projected onto the vertical direction. and the minimum and the maximum values in this direction are detected.
 Detecting maximum and minimum require identifying a window `window_size`.
 This variable is local to `PDR_PF_2D_step_detect` and is set AUTOMATICALLY.
-The value of this window size can be changed if you receive a [WARNING] that "Number of peaks and vallies are different" in MATLAB promopt.
+The value of this window size can be changed if you receive a warning that "Number of peaks and vallies are different" in MATLAB promopt.
 Typically, if the peaks and vallies are different up to 10-14 steps, the algorithm runs without issues, but if this difference increases, it can cause failures.

 The detected epochs of the maximum and the minimum accelerometer values and accelerometer values themselves are passed to `PDR_PF_2D_estimate_length`, where we utilized Weinberg's step length estimation formula.
 This formula requires setting a constant value (k = 0.4).This value is only approximate and user depedent.
 Exact values for this parameter is NOT REQUIRED as particle filter through map-updates can handle errors.